The Structure Transfer Machine Theory and Applications: Deep Structure Transfer Machine

-Theorem 2 means that the expectation of $\vec{Y}$ is achieved in a probabilistic way.
-Before proving the theorem, we first introduce the following proposition and lemma.
+Before proving the theorem, we first introduce the following two propositions.

-\textbf{Proposition:} The most popular approaches such as ISOMAP \cite{isomap} and Local Linear Embedding (LLE) \cite{Sam:Science} are with the underlying idea that a high dimensional vector representing the data that can be mapped into a lower dimension space preserving, as much as possible, the metric of the original space.
+\begin{proposition} The most popular approaches, such as LLE \cite{Sam:Science} and ISOMAP \cite{tenenbaum2000a}, are with the underlying idea that a high dimensional vector representing the data that can be mapped into a lower dimension space preserving, as much as possible, the metric of the original space.
 The distances of all the pairs of data points in the embedding space is bounded \cite{lips1,lips3}.
-Thus, it is claimed that:
+Thus, it is claimed that: where ${F}_{i} = f(X_{i})$, and $f(\cdot)$ denotes the projection from the original sample $X_{i}$ to ${F}_{i}$.
+And ${F}_{i}(j)$ denotes the $j$-th dimension of $F_i$ in the manifold feature space, i.e., the deep feature space obtained based on manifold loss in this work; $L$ is a constant.
+Due to $\|X_{i}-X_{i-1}\|$ is controlled by the input sample, so that it is reasonable to claim that ${F}_{i}$: